jlacar/jlacar.github.io/index.md

 > &ldquo;_Success has to do with deliberate practice.
 Practice must be focused,
-> determined, and in an environment where there's feedback._&rdquo;&mdash;Malcomb Gladwell
+> determined, and in an environment where there's feedback._&rdquo;&mdash;Malcolm Gladwell

 > &ldquo;_Mindfulness isn't difficult, we just need to remember to do it._&rdquo;
 > &mdash;Sharon Salzberg